 Whole Wheat Sriracha Cheese Crackers

-- 1 c. whole wheat pastry flour
+- 1 cup whole wheat pastry flour

-- 3/4 tsp. sea salt
+- 3/4 teaspoon sea salt

-- 4 Tb. cold butter, cut into pieces
+- 4 tablespoons cold butter cut into pieces

-- 1 c. grated cheddar cheese (though I think Parmesan would be tasty, too)
+- 1 cup grated cheddar cheese*

-- 3 Tb. cold water
+- 3 tablespoons cold water

-- coarse salt and oil for topping (optional)
+- coarse salt and oil for topping

 - In the bowl of a food processor, add the flour, salt, and butter pieces.
 Pulse until the butter is incorporated and no large bits remain.
 Add the cheese and process a to combine.

 - Add the Sriracha and water and pulse until the mixture forms a ball.
 Remove dough to a piece of wax paper, flatten a bit and wrap with the paper.
 Refrigerate for about an hour.